CFSAN-Biostatistics/refchooser/README.rst

 Features
 --------

+* Print a table of metrics to help choose an assembly from a collection.
+* N50
+* N90
+* Number of contigs
+* Assembly length
-* Print list of assemblies sorted by average Mash distance to all other assemblies.
+* Mean mash distance to all other assemblies
-* Print list of assemblies sorted by number of contigs.

 Citing refchooser